-From example-skills
+From document-skills

 Designs and builds knowledge graphs to represent entities, relationships, and semantic connections, with query patterns for Neo4j, RDF, and property graphs.